srikanth-narayanan/CarND-Path-Planning/README.md

 ### Generation of new path

 The new path is based on the combination of points from the previous path and optimium path received from the calcuations.
 The spline for the potential new path is generated based on 3 new points 30, 60 and 90 meters ahead.
-These s and d co-odrinates are used to produce a smooth spline.
-The number of points in the spline and veoclity increment controls the execssive acceleration or jerk limits.
+These s and d co-ordinates are used to produce a smooth spline.
+The number of points in the spline and velocity increment controls the execssive acceleration or jerk limits.

 ### Conclusion

-The optimised trajectory generator work well in most of the situation.
+The optimised trajectory generator works well in most of the situation.
 Its is able to navigate the highway incident free for 10 to 12 miles based on several tests.
-The maximum incident free run that was been able to achieve was xx miles.
+The maximum incident free run that was been able to achieve was 23.58 miles.

+![Total Distance Image][image1]

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).